 Facing the prospect of going through a foreclosure is stressful.
 Being unfamiliar with these types of proceedings only exacerbates your concerns.
 But you don’t have to go it alone.

-Important Documents Needed for a Foreclosure Defense Case
+Important Documents Needed for a Foreclosure Defense Case in NY

 Foreclosure proceedings are handled as a judicial matter in New York.
 This means the lenders involved with your mortgage are required to follow certain guidelines.